6a6ak/Mushroom_Farm/README.md

 # Mashroom_Farm
-Code for Controling the setuiation of mashroom farming salon.
+Code for Controling the setuiation of mushroom farming salon.